microsoft/vscode-wiki/Roadmap.md

 We will continue to collaborate deeply with the TypeScript.
 See also the [TypeScript roadmap](https://github.com/Microsoft/TypeScript/wiki/Roadmap).
 - [ ] Adopt LSP for TS
 - [ ] :runner: Inline type hints
-- [ ] Explore supporting multiple files/libraries in the Web Worker based language service
+- [ ] :runner: Explore supporting multiple files/libraries in the Web Worker based language service
 - [ ] Explore support for TS notebooks: This allows us to drive the LSP/notebook discussions.

+### HTML/CSS
+- [x] :runner: Provide an integrated live preview.

 ### Markdown
 - [ ] Improve support for images (paste images, preview images on hover, etc.)